krystalan/K-SportsSum/README.md

 Note that, if u want to inference with a trained model, remember to initialize the model with corresponding `.ckpt` file.

 #### 2.3 Construct Training Samples for Selector and Rewriter
+In order to construct training samples for selector and rewriter, we should map each new sentence to corresponding commentary sentence, if possible.
+(If u do not understand it, please see more details in Section3.1 of [SportsSum2.0](https://arxiv.org/abs/2110.05750)).

+Thus, the core content of this processing is calculate the ROUGE scores and BERTScore given two Chinese sentences.
+- ROUGE: you can use [multilingual_rouge_scoring](https://github.com/csebuetnlp/xl-sum/tree/master/multilingual_rouge_scoring) toolkit to calculate the Chinese ROUGE Scores.
+Note that, the [py-rouge](https://github.com/Diego999/py-rouge) and [rouge](https://github.com/pltrdy/rouge) toolkits are not suitable for Chinese.
+- BERTScore: Please find more details in [bert_score](https://github.com/Tiiiger/bert_score).

 ### 3. KES model
 Code will be published once the author of this repo has time. （Around conference date of WSDM'22）